 6) HBO Now

-HBO is a video-on-demand service operated and owned by HBO network.
+HBO is a video on demand service like netflix operates and owned by HBO network.
 The service offers subscribers access to content such as films and other original content on tablets, PCs, and smartphones.
 It was founded in October of 2014 and has its headquarters in New York.

 The service has experienced growth since its launch to stand at 2.4 million subscribers as at 2017.
 Availability of the service is restricted to the United States only with users outside America not allowed to enjoy the service.
 Content offered on the HBO Now the platform is formed HBO’s catalog of films and series as well as from other content partners including Warner Bros.
 Pictures, Universal Pictures, Time Warner and 20th Century Fox.